hailangx/navigation/README.md

 ✨ **That's it!** The extension will be installed and configured with a comprehensive demo.
 Just reload VS Code and check the Explorer panel for "📂 Navigation".

 ## Features

+The screenshot above shows the Navigation extension in action with the demo configuration.
+You'll see:

 - **Configurable Navigation Groups**: Define custom file organization hierarchies
 - **Three Organization Types**: